westerra/trexis-backbase-extensions-pua-poc/README.md

-# Trexis Backbase Arrangement Extension
+# Trexis Backbase Extensions

-DBS arrangement extension to extend product summary to be aware of in-progress ingestions.
+Central location for all Trexis BackBase extensions.